emullier/emullier.github.io/index.md

+---
-layout: page
+layout: post
-title: "Index"
-permalink: /index
+title: Blogging Like a Hacker
+---